Welcome to the Aquarium of the Bay’s “Sea Lions in San Francisco” public art display

 In the summer of 2019, the Aquarium of the Bay selected and commissioned artists from all over the Bay Area to paint 30 distinct, unique sea lion statues to commemorate the 30th anniversary of the sea lions’ presence at San Francisco’s famed Pier 39.
 Just 8 years old at the time of selection, Aria Luna is the youngest artist to be invited to take part in this initiative.

-Scheduled to launch in January 2020, the Sea Lions public art exhibit will run through the end of the year in various locations in San Francisco.
-The locations of the sea lion statues have yet to be announced, so stay tuned!
+Launched January 2020, the Sea Lions public art exhibit will run through the end of the year in various locations in San Francisco.
+The final locations of the sea lion statues are being confirmed as we speak, so stay tuned!